NICHD-BSPC/nichd-bspc.github.io/README.md

 - [bioconda-utils](https://github.com/bioconda/bioconda-utils): development and maintenance of the underlying infrastructure for the Bioconda channel

 - [bioconda-docs](https://github.com/bioconda/bioconda-docs): documentation for the Bioconda channel

+- [daler/dotfiles](https://github.com/daler/dotfiles): Batteries-included set of dotfiles used by BSPC and alumni